Caltech-IPAC/rapid/docs/source/install/install.rst

 Building C code on EC2 instance inside Docker container
 ========================

-The script to build on a Linux machine the C software system for the RAPID pipeline is
+The script to build inside a Docker container the C software system for the RAPID pipeline is

 .. code-block::